Sandy McPeak

 Sandy McPeak (February 21, 1936 – December 31, 1997) was an American actor best known for such films and television series as Winnetka Road, L.A.
 Law, Centennial, Ode to Billy Joe, Patton, The Osterman Weekend, Kelly's Heroes and Blue Thunder.

 Biography

+Sandy McPeak was born in Indiana, Pennsylvania on February 21, 1936.

+He began his acting career in 1963 when he appeared in Palm Springs Weekend, and best known for such films and television series as Winnetka Road, L.A.
+Law, Centennial, Ode to Billy Joe, Patton, The Osterman Weekend, Kelly's Heroes and Blue Thunder.

-Sandy McPeak died of a heart attack in Nevada City, California on 31 December 1997.
+McPeak died of a heart attack aged 61 in Nevada City, California on December 31, 1997.